Bill 148: Overtime Pay

 What are Ontario’s working hours?
 An employer cannot require staff to work more than eight hours in a day and 48 hours in a work week, unless there is written agreement.
 An employee is entitled to a daily rest period of at least 11 consecutive hours where they are not working.

 In most cases, overtime begins after an employee has worked 44 hours in a work week, regardless of their employment status.
 If an employee is working overtime, they must be compensated with their set overtime pay rate.

 Overtime Pay Is Time And A Half

 If an employee is working overtime, their pay is 1 ½ times their regular wage.
 Overtime is calculated on a weekly basis, not a daily basis.
 For example, if an employee works beyond their daily hours but does not work in excess of 44 hours in a week, they do not receive overtime pay.
 Exceptions may be made if a contract states otherwise.

 There are many occupations that work outside the typical hours of the average work week.
 In these cases, an employee may work more than 48 hours in a week.
 As an employer, you will need to be aware of the regulations surrounding working hours to ensure you are acting in accordance with the law.

 Are you compliant?

-If you’re unsure about your obligations as an Ontario employer, we’re here to help you 24/7.
+If you’re unsure about your obligations as an Ontario employer, we’re here to help you and your business.
 Call Employer Line at 1(833) 247-3650 to speak with one of our HR professionals today.